Existence and optimal regularity theory for weak solutions of free transmission problems of quasilinear type via Leray-Lions method: Introduction

 We study the weak solutions of the following PDE ($1<p<\infty$), \be -\dive(A(x,u)|\nabla u|^{p-2}\nabla u) = f(x,u)\mbox{ in $\O\subset \R^N$}. \ee where $A(x,s) = A_+(x)\chi_{\{s>0\}}+A_-(x)\chi_{\{s\le 0\}}$ and $f(x,s) = f_+(x)\chi_{\{s>0\}}+f_-(x)\chi_{\{s\le 0\}}$.
 The following assumptions are enforced throughout the paper \begin{enumerate}[label = \textbf{H\arabic*}.] \item $\O \subset \R^N$, is open and bounded. \item (\textbf{Continuity}) $A_{\pm}$ are continuous in $\O$. \item $f\in L^N(\O)$. \item (\textbf{Ellipticity}) There exists $0<\mu<1$ such that for every $x\in \O$ we have $\mu \le A_{\pm}(x) \le \frac{1}{\mu}$. \end{enumerate}

 Recent developments in the case of free transmission problems can be found in \cite{TA15}, \cite{MS22}, \cite{DH21}, \cite{CSS21}, \cite{PA22} and \cite{MS22.2}.
 In \cite{MS22}, we have shown optimal regularity for solutions to a variational free transmission problem (for the case $p=2$).
 Both works \cite{TA15} and \cite{MS22} assume that the coefficients $A_{\pm}$ are only continuous.
 In \cite{MS22.2}, we assumed Hölder regularity of coefficients and showed that under appropriate boundary data, free boundary and fixed boundary touch each other tangentially.
-We also refer to \cite{KLS19} (weak formulation with Hölder coefficients), \cite{CKS21} (variational formulation and variable exponents) and references therein for more recent developments on the subject.
+We point out that in \cite{KLS19} the equation \eqref{PDE} is treated in the case $p=2$ with $a_{\pm}(x)$ Hölder continuous and zero right hand side.
+In this case, local Lipschitz regularity is obtained.
+This paper deal with more general situation.
+Here, we consider the general case $p\in (1,\infty)$ with only continuous coefficients $a_{\pm}$ and a non-zero right hand side in $L^N(\O)$.
+Under these conditions, it is already known that the solutions are no longer locally Lipschitz (c.f. \cite{JMS09}) even in the case $a_+ = a_-$ (i.e. no transmission case) and $f_{\pm} =0$.
+So, our main result here states that, under the assumptions mentioned before solutions to \eqref{PDE} are $C^{0,1^-}$ with (precise) estimates.
+In \cite{CKS21}, variational formulation with different exponent in each phase is discussed.
+We refer to the references therein for more recent developments on the subject.

 This paper can be roughly divided into two macro parts.
 In the first one, we prove the existence of weak solutions to the PDE \eqref{PDE} by mollifying the problem via a parameter $\eps>0$ and then passing to the limit $\eps\to 0$. {We develop a strategy similar to the Leray-Lions method that accounts for almost everywhere convergence of the gradients.
 In fact, the behaviour of weak convergence under non-linearities is a delicate issue, see for instance \cite{MT03}.
 Here, it is indeed the place where the quasilinear version of our problem, (i.e. $p\neq 2$) brings substantial new difficulties (compare with variational ``linear" version (i.e. $p=2$) in our recent work \cite{MS22}).